Bosporus: Ancient Greek, Persian, Roman and Byzantine eras (pre-1453)

 Map of Constantinople (modern-day Istanbul), designed in 1422 by Florentine cartographer Cristoforo Buondelmonti.
 This is the oldest surviving map of the city, and the only surviving map that predates the Turkish conquest of 1453.
 The Bosporus is visible along the right-hand side of the map, wrapping vertically around the historic city.

 The strategic importance of the Bosporus dates back millennia.
 In the 5th century BC the Greek city-state of Athens, which depended on grain imports from the Black Sea ports of Scythia, maintained critical alliances with cities which controlled the straits, such as the Megarian colony of Byzantium.

 In an attempt to subdue the Scythian horsemen who roamed across the north of the Black Sea, the Persian King Darius I the Great crossed the Bosporus, then marched towards the River Danube.
 His army crossed the Bosporus using an enormous bridge made by connecting boats.
-This bridge essentially connected the farthest geographic tip of Asia to Europe, encompassing at least some 1,000 metres of open.
+This bridge essentially connected the farthest geographic tip of Asia to Europe, encompassing at least some 1,000 metres of open water.
 Years later, Xerxes I would construct a similar boat bridge across the Dardanelles (Hellespont) strait (480 BC), during his invasion of Greece.

 The Byzantines called the Bosporus "Stenon" and used the following major toponyms in the area: